-Whenever feasible, the eyewitness identification procedure should be audio and video recorded and the recording should be retained according to current evidence procedures (Penal Code § 859.7).
+Whenever feasible, the eyewitness identification procedure should be audio and/or video recorded and the recording should be retained according to current evidence procedures.

-A thorough description of the eyewitness process and the result of any eyewitness identification should be documented in the case report.
+A thorough description of the eyewitness process and the results of any eyewitness identification should be documented in the case report.